Gcenx/wine-on-mac/README.md

 *__Note;__*
 While I've provided DXVK-async packages there are **not** recommended, upstream DXVK had removed this feature after reports of possible bans related to anti-cheat systems.

-## macOS Sierra and below
-While upstream wine _does_ support OS X 10.8 and later the provided packages target macOS High Sierra and later.\
-To get modern wine on legacy versions of macOS you'll need to make use of [macports-wine](https://github.com/Gcenx/macports-wine)

 ## macOS Catalina and later
-Currently only CrossOver-19 and later suppot 32Bit on 64Bit only versions of macOS.
+Currently wine-9.x and CrossOver suppot 32Bit on 64Bit only versions of macOS.

 #### Here are some free alternatives;
  - [Unofficial Wineskin](https://github.com/Gcenx/WineskinServer/releases) Use a WS11 Engine